 Suffice it to say that avoiding people who are not your target audience can actually help you build stronger relationships with those who are.
 (After all, nothing is for everyone.)

 Talk to them

 Research your audience to find what gets them to talk (monitoring your social media analytics or checking on your competitors is where you can start.)
 Ask the right questions that spark conversations in the comments.
 And, never, ever forget to reply when they do engage.
 (That’s a huge community-building opportunity missed right there.)

 Don’t ghost them, and don’t make them wait for days until you reply.
 Yes, this is definitely the hard part of community management.
 But c’mon, if you’re building an engaged community, you have to engage, too.
 What a relief you can automate some of the tasks around it to make it easier.

 For one, use a social media management platform.
-Tools like NapoleonCat’s Social Inbox will let you gather all of your social media interactions (comments, messages, etc.) in one place.
+Tools like NapoleonCat’s Social Inbox will let you gather all of your social media interactions (comments, private messages, etc.) in one place.